Karst History, Family Crest & Coats of Arms

 The surname Karst was first found in Austria, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
 In their later history some branches were elevated to the ranks of nobility as they distinguished themselves through their contributions to the social, political, and economic developments of the nation.

-Important Dates for the Karst family
+Early History of the Karst family

 This web page shows only a small excerpt of our Karst research.
 Another 107 words (8 lines of text) covering the year 1819 is included under the topic Early Karst History in all our PDF Extended History products and printed products wherever possible.